ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/base-class.md

 ## Apply the Change to the Other Pages

 Now that this is working, make similar changes to the other pages.
+On the `UVIndexPage`, you will need to be sure to keep the stuff that is not defined in the base class.

 ## Conclusion